A Closer Look at the Russell Paradox: Philosophical Interpretations

+His published article concludes by suggesting “the search for suitable axioms to be added to the basic axioms,” with “one source of axioms to be studied for their consistency with the basic axioms” \cite{Hailperin 1944}’s finite axiomatization of \MyIndex{New Foundations} (pp.\ 307–8).

-Assume, however implausibly, that we intuit the existence of the \MyIndex{Universal Set} (or, indeed, any upper) while holding some sort of iterative conception of set existence.
-If we also intuit Comprehension, and hence the existence of \MyIndex{Russell Set}, then one more iteration would yield its successor, which by the ascending link part of \ref{Main Result} is distinct.
-The iterative process would also seem to yield the \MyIndex{Russell Set}’s predecessor, which is likewise distinct.
+Assume that we intuit the existence of the \MyIndex{Universal Set} (or, indeed, any upper) while holding some sort of iterative conception of set existence.
+If we also intuit Comprehension, and hence the existence of \MyIndex{Russell Set}, then one more iteration would yield its successor, which by the ascending link part of Theorem \ref{Main Result} is distinct.
+The iterative process would also yield the \MyIndex{Russell Set}’s predecessor, which is likewise distinct.

-This intuition seems to require continuing both these processes.
+The iterative intuition requires continuing both these processes.
 Calling a halt would be completely arbitrary; halting the successor iteration is analogous to claiming that the successor function on the natural numbers stops at some particular integer.
-The predecessor iteration generates something new, as noted above, given any upper: an indefinitely-extensible process of descending links.
+The predecessor iteration generates something new, given any upper: an indefinitely-extensible process of descending links.

-The analogous descending image I suggest for this is the non-negative part of a non-standard model of Peano Arithmetic, visualizing the descending links as decreasing non-standard (i.e., externally non-finite) positive integers.
+The analogous descending image I suggest for this is a non-standard model of Peano Arithmetic, visualizing the descending links as decreasing non-standard (i.e., externally non-finite) positive integers.
 Visualize the ascending links as before: increasing non-negative standard (i.e., externally finite) integers.
 Intuiting the existence of the Russell Set then is analogous to claiming that both processes stop, and at the same place.
 This stopping point is then analogous to something which is both the last standard integer and the first non-standard integer, and which has neither a successor nor a predecessor.

-This image struck me as so counter-intuitive that I abandoned not only this conception of sets, but also the whole metaphor of mathematical objects as constructed in time.
-To quote \cite{Frege 1884} §40, \textit{“Die Zeit ist nur ein psychologisches Erforderniss zum Zählen, hat aber mit dem Begriffe der Zahl nichts zu thun”;} in J.L.
-Austin’s translation, “Time is only a psychological necessity for numbering, it has nothing to do with the concept of number.”
+Thus the consequences of the combined intuition do not cohere with the basic intuition.